databricks/spark-redshift/README.md

 It may be useful to have some <tt>DELETE</tt> commands or similar run here before loading new data.
 If the command contains
 <tt>%s</tt>, the table name will be formatted in before execution (in case you're using a staging table).</p>

-<p>Be warned that if this commands fail, it is treated as an error and you'll get an exception.
+<p>Be warned that if this command fails, it is treated as an error and you'll get an exception.
 If using a staging
 table, the changes will be reverted and the backup table restored if pre actions fail.</p>
     </td>
  </tr>